Online Poll Attacks Oakland Councilmember Rebecca Kaplan, Claims False Endorsements for Peggy Moore | East Bay Express

 The survey, distributed via email to an unknown number of Oakland voters, contains eight statements "from supporters of Peggy Moore for Oakland City Council."
 Respondents are asked to rank whether or not the statements are "compelling" reasons to vote for Moore.

-Moore, a senior advisor to Oakland Mayor Libby Schaaf, is one of seven candidates trying to unseat Kaplan for the at-large seat.
+Moore, a senior advisor to Oakland Mayor Libby Schaaf, is one of five candidates trying to unseat Kaplan for the at-large seat.

 "For years, current councilmember Rebecca Kaplan has presided over a city that has become less and less affordable and livable," reads one of the statements.
 "As a longtime renter who understands the importance of keeping Oakland affordable, Peggy Moore will fight to increase affordable housing and sustainable, transit-oriented development in Oakland."